ritika943/daily-github-streak/README.md

 - Built a basic Python To-Do List using functions and loops

 # Day 8
-- Created a basic personal HTML page using HTML tags
+- Created a basic personal HTML page using HTML

+# Day 9
+Internship Application Form made using HTML.

+# Day 10
+Simple Python script printing a motivational message.